Suspect freed on $100,000 bond in chokehold death of Jordan Neely aboard NYC subway train

 Neely “didn’t seem like he wanted to hurt anyone,” Vazquez wrote on a Facebook post.

-During the outburst, Penny allegedly came up behind him and put him in a chokehold.
-Video shows the two men on the floor of the subway train with Penny’s legs wrapped around Neely’s and his arm firmly around his neck.
+During the diatribe, Penny allegedly came up behind him and put him in a chokehold.
+Video shows the two men on the floor of the subway train with Penny’s legs wrapped around Neely and his arm firmly around his neck.
+The Rev. Al Sharpton has called for the arrests of the two other subway riders as well.

-The victim became homeless after moving out of his father’s Bronx apartment four years ago, instead living on the streets.
+Neely became homeless after moving out of his father’s Bronx apartment four years ago for a life on the streets.
 His dad said Neely, who battled mental health issues and racked up 42 arrests in the last decade, was also devastated by his mother’s 2007 murder.

-Kenniff, who ran against District Attorney Alvin Bragg in 2020, suggested his client acted in self-defense.
+Kenniff, who ran against Bragg in 2020, had previously suggested his client acted in self-defense, an assertion rejected by Neely’s family.

-“When Mr. Neely began aggressively threatening Daniel Penny and the other passengers, Daniel, with the help of others, acted to protect themselves, until help arrived,” said Kenniff, and his co-counsel Steven Raiser, said in a statement.

-“It is clear he is the one who acted with indifference, both at the time he killed Jordan and now in his first public message,” said Donte Mills and Lennon Edwards, lawyers for Neely’s family, in a statement at the beginning of the week.

-“He never attempted to help him at all.
-In short, his actions on the train, and now his words, show why he needs to be in prison,” they added.

-The jarring video of the chokehold and the news of Neely’s death prompted angry reactions from New Yorkers and local politicians.
+The jarring video of the chokehold and the news of Neely’s death prompted angry reactions from New Yorkers and local politicians, along with a debate over the shortcomings in the city’s mental health care system.

 Hundreds of protesters and police faced off during marches and vigils throughout the week after the killing.